 d) pH sensor is also installed on the limed liquor sampling box to measure the actual pH of the lime liquor leaving the Liming tank.

-e) Lime consumption/ton of sugar will be maximum 7 to 10 kg or the amount of lime used is on the order of 0.5 to 0.8% CaO on melt.
+e) Lime consumption/ton of sugar will be a maximum 7 to 10 kg or the amount of lime used is on the order of 0.5 to 0.8% CaO on melt.

 f) Milk of lime is generally prepared at a concentration of about 10 to 15o